Introduction to Professional

 Professionalism plays a role in building your own reputation, too.
 How you communicate is a reflection of you.
 So, when you communicate professionally, your bosses, coworkers, employees, and customers will be more likely to think of you as an overall competent professional.
 Because you also represent your organization (or department, committee, club) when you communicate, you will build its credibility as well.

 There are “Three C’s” of being professional in business communication: courtesy, which is using a polite, conscientious, and civil tone; care, which is paying attention to details to ensure there are no mistakes; and conventionality, which is following business norms and standards (sometimes called “conventions”).
-In this chapter, you will learn more about each “C” and receive specific strategies for how to infuse professionalism into the messages you compose.
+In this chapter, you will learn more about each “C” and receive specific strategies for infusing professionalism into the messages you compose.

 a function in business of determining who or what gets in and who or what is kept out